Religious and Spiritual Struggles Among Transgender And Gender-Nonconforming Adults

 4. Those who never identified as religious.

 These findings suggest that the decision to stay within a religious institution, even amid doubts or conflicting beliefs, may create an inner conflict that negatively impacts mental health.
 The data suggest that religious doubt and a sense of religious disconnection may overshadow the traditional mental health benefits often associated with religious affiliation.
 These benefits can include a sense of stability and purpose, health-enhancing lifestyle choices (such as abstinence from substances), and social-emotional support.
-May’s research aligns with the idea that the stress of internal conflict, especially when it concerns one’s values or beliefs, can diminish
+May’s research aligns with the idea that the stress of internal conflict, especially when it concerns one’s values or beliefs, can diminish the mental health support that religion is traditionally thought to provide.

 Q&A WITH THE AUTHOR: DR. MATTHEW MAY